chandrunarayan/idmd/lessons/minilesson/code2.md

   // set the background color to cyan background("cyan");

+  // 1.
+Say Hello
-  // ***SAY HELLO BY UNCOMMENTING LINE BELOW BY DELETING THE 2 SLASHES
+  // ***UNCOMMENT LINE BELOW BY DELETING THE 2 SLASHES TO SEE WHAT HAPPENS!
-  // HIT THE PLAY BUTTON IN YOUR EDITOR
   //sayHello();

+  // 2.
+Draw a rectangle
   // ***UNCOMMENT LINE BELOW BY DELETING THE 2 SLASHES TO SEE WHAT HAPPENS!
   //drawRect1();

-  // ***UNCOMMENT LINE BELOW BY DELETING THE 2 SLASHES TO INCLUDE YOUR MODIFIED CODE!
-  //drawRect2();
+  // 3.
+Draw another rectangle!
+  drawRect2();

 }